Wicked City (1987 film): Critical reception

-Bob Strauss from Animation Magazine described it as "one of the strongest features to come out of Japan’s anime", presenting a seemingly incoherent scenario that "makes more sense as it climaxes, revealing a few solid, thematic reasons for what initially seemed to be inexplicable behavior, gratuitous sex and reckless sci-fi gimmickry."
+Bob Strauss from Animation Magazine described it as "one of the strongest features to come out of Japan's anime", presenting a seemingly incoherent scenario that "makes more sense as it climaxes, revealing a few solid, thematic reasons for what initially seemed to be inexplicable behavior, gratuitous sex and reckless sci-fi gimmickry."
 He added that there was also a "neat moral and spiritual subtext to the whole bizarre enterprise."

 Chuck Arrington of DVD Talk, reviewing the VHS of the film, recommended that consumers "skip it", citing the transfer errors and scratches on the print, the at-times washed-out colors, and the uninteresting lengthy interview among the DVD's extras.
 Arrington thought that the visuals and the fight scenes were generally done well, and that the English dub was acceptable, though exhibited some "wooden elements" endemic to all anime titles.
 Regarding the sexual violence in the film, Arrington found it excluded recommendation for most viewers, commenting, "Though not nearly as gruesome as Legend of the Overfiend, Wicked City is definitely not for children and not really for adults either."

-Theron Martin of Anime News Network said that "in all, Wicked City isn't great fare, but if explicit, sexually-charged supernatural action stories appeal to you then it should fit the bill quite nicely."
+Theron Martin of Anime News Network gave Wicked City a rating of B−, and stated that "in all, Wicked City isn't great fare, but if explicit, sexually charged supernatural action stories appeal to you then it should fit the bill quite nicely."

-Literary critic Susan J. Napier describes the film in her book, Anime From Akira to Princess Mononoke, as having similar depictions of the female body as its contemporaries: objects to be "viewed, violated, tortured" while also being "awesomely powerful, almost unstoppable".
+Literary critic Susan J. Napier describes the film in her book, Anime from Akira to Princess Mononoke, as having similar depictions of the female body as its contemporaries: objects to be "viewed, violated, tortured" while also being "awesomely powerful, almost unstoppable".
 She credits the film's more nuanced and artistic approach within this context, but cites the metamorphoses of the female Black World agents as the film's ideas about female sexuality being limited to "an essentially conservative fantasy", with the powerful women's bodies being ultimately destroyed in "lengthy scenes of graphic violence".

-In John Hackett and Sean Harrington's Beasts of the Deep: Sea Creatures and Popular culture, the authors place The Wicked City alongside Hokusai’s octopus prints as re-establishing a link between the maritime and the erotic.
+In John Hackett and Seán Harrington's Beasts of the Deep: Sea Creatures and Popular Culture, the authors place Wicked City alongside Hokusai's octopus prints as re-establishing a link between the maritime and the erotic.

 Some of the film's fight scenes were featured in Manga Production's Mean & Mercenary VHS compilations.